I incorrectly predicted that there's no violation of human rights in BIERSKI v. POLAND.

 the application (no.

-46342/19) against the Republic of Poland lodged with the Court under Article 34 of the Convention for the Protection of Human Rights and Fundamental Freedoms (“the Convention”) by a Polish national, Mr Stanisław Bierski (“the applicant”), on 23 August 2019;
+13643/22) against the Italian Republic lodged with the Court under Article 34 of the Convention for the Protection of Human Rights and Fundamental Freedoms (“the Convention”) on 11 March 2022 by an Italian company, Società Agricola Moceniga Pesca S.S. di Siviero Alessandra & C. (“the applicant company”), represented by Mr G.D.
+Toffanin, a lawyer practising in Rovigo;

-the decision to give notice of the application to the Polish Government (“the Government”);
+the decision to give notice of the complaint concerning Article 1 of Protocol No.

 the parties’ observations;